What to include in your compensation training for managers

 Considering promotions

-Managers will receive requests for promotions from employees and will need to understand how to navigate the process when they seek to promote someone.
-Explain to them what your organization considers an actual promotion versus skill development.
-Also, describe the process for submitting a request for promotion.
+Managers will receive requests for promotions from employees and need to understand how to navigate the process when they seek to promote someone.
+Additionally, they need to feel comfortable explaining to an employee who is seeking a promotion whether or not it is one you will approve and push forward.
+Explain to your managers what your organization considers an actual promotion versus skill development or an expansion of an employee’s current role.
+Also, provide a refresher on the process for submitting a request for promotion and what, if any, approvals are necessary.

 - “I do the same job as Sam and, in fact, I do it better.
 He told me what he gets paid and it’s more than me — why is that?”